status-im/embark-tutorial-erc721/tutorial/2-minting-tokens.md

 For minting the tokens we will use a combination of IPFS to store the image and attributes, and the function `mint(bytes _metadataHash, uint8 _energy,  uint8 _lasers, uint8 _shield, uint _price) public onlyOwner`.

-Let's edit the file `app/js/components/addToken.js` which contains the form to add tokens:
+Let's edit the file `app/js/components/addToken.js` which contains the form to add tokens.
+You can use the spaceship images from the folder `resources`

 #### Importing Embark and contracts
 Before being able to interact with the EVM, and with IPFS, you need to import both EmbarkJS and the contract file: